Rosita Espinosa: Season 4

 In the episode "Inmates", Rosita, Abraham Ford (Michael Cudlitz), and Eugene Porter (Josh McDermitt) meet survivors Tara Chambler (Alanna Masterson) and an unconscious Glenn Rhee (Steven Yeun) on the road.
 In the episode "Claimed", Abraham reveals to Glenn and Tara that Eugene knows what caused the zombie apocalypse, and they are on their way to Washington, D.C. to put an end to the walkers.
 In the episode "Us", Rosita accompanies Glenn to Terminus when they reunite with Maggie Greene (Lauren Cohan), Sasha Williams (Sonequa Martin-Green), and Bob Stookey (Lawrence Gilliard Jr.).
-In the season finale "A", when Rick Grimes (Andrew Lincoln), his son Carl (Chandler Riggs), and Michonne (Danai Gurira) and Daryl Dixon (Norman Reedus) are locked up a shipping container by the residents of Terminus, led by Gareth (Andrew J. West), it is revealed that Rosita and the rest have all been captured and are being held there as well.
+In the season finale "A", when Rick Grimes (Andrew Lincoln), his son Carl (Chandler Riggs), Michonne (Danai Gurira), and Daryl Dixon (Norman Reedus) are locked up a shipping container by the residents of Terminus, led by Gareth (Andrew J. West), it is revealed that Rosita and the rest have all been captured and are being held there as well.